MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/3-add-identity.md

 ## Summary

 In this unit, you added the default Identity implementation to an existing web app.
-In the next unit, you'll customize the Identity implementation.
+In the next unit, you'll learn about extending and customizing Identity.